What is the Sterling Overnight Interbank Average Rate (SONIA)?

 In general, interbank markets enable banks to provide lending and deposit facilities by pooling, managing, and redistributing funds.
 The overnight market is considered one of the most important interbank markets.

 By providing safety valves, the market plays an important role in a country’s monetary and payment system.
-Banks with insufficient cash flow to balance their position at the end of the trading period borrowing are forced to borrow.
-On the other hand, banks with abundant cash reserves at the end of a trading period lend monies to other banks with insufficient cash flows.
+Banks with insufficient cash flow to balance their position at the end of a trading period are forced to borrow.
+On the other hand, banks with abundant cash reserves at the end of a trading period can lend money to other banks with insufficient cash flows.

 Borrowing from the central banks is usually considered a last resort since it comes with a significant penalty compared to borrowing from the market.
 The interest rate in the overnight markets serves important functions such as shaping the monetary policy, as well as a key short-term indicator for traders.

 SONIA has been administered by the Bank of England since April 2016 and is the selected risk-free rate (RFR).
 In such a case, RFR refers to a rate of return on investment with zero risks of financial loss.
 The Financial Conduct Authority (FCA) oversees the computation and publication of different benchmarks through WMBA.
 The following changes have been affected regarding SONIA:

 - It includes bilaterally negotiated transactions, as well as brokered financial transactions.